-Her election took place in November 2016 and was confirmed at a Sacred Synod of the Church in Wales on November 30th.
+She was elected in November 2016 and her appointment confirmed at a Sacred Synod of the Church in Wales on November 30th.
 Her consecration took place in Llandaff Cathedral on January 21st and she was enthroned in St Davids on February 11th.

 For the new Bishop, this marks a return to the diocese where she ministered from 1993-2010 and where she was among the first women to be ordained priest.